eema300/hello-note/README.md

 - Beautify the UI of the notepad and let the user change the color theme
 - Allow different file formats for saving text
 - Allow user upload of text files

+Hello, Note! will be available to Google Chrome store pending review.